 The Site Footer is a new area that will allow you to put contact information, intranet links, and other content that can appear on every page throughout your site.
 For most sites, we recommend moving your contact information from the left column to the site footer.
 The site footer area will be new in the redesign, so this is one area where you need to plan ahead, but we’ll ask you to do the actual work right after we transition your site to the new theme.

 Portlets are a powerful tool that will help you with page layouts.
 Portlets can be added to the left or right columns, as well as to the body content of a page.
 They can be added to a specific page, folder, or your entire site.
 You can use a combination of portlets to create a page layout.
 The portlet style will change in the new theme, but the basic principles will remain the same.
-We have information on our web guide about Content Well Portlets, as well as Fixed Column Portlets.
+We have information on our web guide about Content Well Portlets, as well as Standard Portlets.
 We encourage you to check-out (see #8 below) an existing page or add a new page, but keep it private, so that you can try out new layouts with portlets.
-For help with portlets, just let us know or visit our open office hours in the Multimedia Lab.
+For help with portlets, just let us know.

 If you’re not already using Google Analytics to analyze traffic to your site then you are missing out!
 The information provided by analytics is extensive and can really help you improve your site.
 We’re already tracking this information for all sites hosted in the system, so just provide us a Google account name and we can grant you access.
 New to analytics?
 Let us know and we’ll be happy to give you an overview.